plast-lab/doop/README.md

 ## Dependecies

-Currently, the only requirement for either building or running jdoop is JDK 6 or higher.
+Currently, the only requirement for either building or running doop is JDK 6 or higher.
 Neither Gradle nor Groovy is required to be installed manually.

 ## Build Standalone App

-Building the standalone app refers to generating the runtime/distribution artifacts of jdoop.
+Building the standalone app refers to generating the runtime/distribution artifacts of doop.

 To do so, we issue the following:

     $ ./gradlew distZip

-This builds the project and creates the jdoop distibution zip in the build/distributions directory.
+This builds the project and creates the doop distibution zip in the build/distributions directory.

 We can also issue the following: